PoCInnovation/Workshops/software/23.Elixir/README.md

 ```

 This should be added in a file finishing by `.eex`.
-To know what it represents, this should be added in a specific flle: `/lib/irc_chat_web/templates/page/index.html.eex`
+To know what it does, you can add it in this file: `/lib/irc_chat_web/templates/page/index.html.eex`

 Try adding your own form to your template file, and make it prettier if you feel like it...
 After that, you will need to update your `lib/irc_chat_web/templates/layout/app.html.eex` and update the `<header>` tags to handle the newly added code.